ZioGene/cli-exercise/README.md

 ### Exercise 10 BONUS
 * Change style type from CSS to SCSS
 * Add custom javascript library and custom css
-* Change prefix of component selector and generate new component with this selector